msu-eele-465/final-project-Zongshi-Krooxis/docs/planning/proposal.md

 **Outline how you meet the requirements for your desired prescalar level**

 **The inputs to the system will be:**
-1. Short description of input #1
+1. Shutdown Switch
-2.
+2. Reset Switch
+3. Dip Switches

 **The outputs of the system will be:**
 1. Short description of output #1